dcronqvist/opengl-imgui-cmake-template/README.md

 This template only contains a wrapper class for shaders, and one for the window with appropriate `Initialize/LoadContent/Update/Render` as a game loop.

-The shader class allows for **hot-reloading** of the fragment shader, so whenever you modify the `testing.fs` file, the shader will automagically be reloaded!
+The shader class allows for **hot-reloading** of the fragment shader, so whenever you modify the `testing.fs` file in the `build/resources/shaders/` directory, the shader will automagically be reloaded!

+**NOTE:** The shader files in `resources/shaders/` are copied into the `build/` directory upon build, so if you want to save your hot-reloaded changes, then you must also modify the shaders in `resources/shaders/` directory.

 ## Getting started